prasunanand/gsoc_blog/blog3.md

 **NMatrix**
 -
 ## **Introduction**

-NMatrix has been developed as a linear algebra library.
-NMatrix wraps Apache Commons Maths for its core functionalities.
+I have been working on the project 'JRuby port of NMatrix' as my GSoC project.
+NMatrix, a linear algebra library wraps Apache Commons Maths for its core functionalities.
 By the end of GSoC, I have been able to implement NMatrix for dense matrices with double and object( ruby objects ) data type.
 Currently, we haven't introduced double as a new dtype.
 All the real data types are supported using doubles.

+## **Proposal**

+The proposal application can be found [here](https://docs.google.com/document/d/1EOvrH8AgYReVSmX8IsSYX8fl9CtJfHRDIgBsuMqeSIU/).

 ## **Storing n-dimensional matrices as flat arrays**